 Undiagnosed vascular disease of the legs has been called a major under-diagnosed health problem in the United States by the National Institute of Health and the Wall Street Journal.
 Known as peripheral artery disease, or PAD, this condition is a common and deadly cardiovascular disease that is often undiagnosed.
 PAD develops when the arteries in the legs become clogged with plaque - fatty deposits - that limit blood flow to the legs.
 Published studies have shown that persons with PAD are four times more likely to die of heart attack, and two to three times more likely to die of stroke.
 According to a study by P.G.
-Steg published in the Journal of the American Medical Association, or JAMA, patients with PAD have a 21% event rate of cardiovascular death, heart attack, stroke or cardiovascular hospitalization within 12 months.
+Steg published in the Journal of the American Medical Association, or JAMA, the detection of PAD carries a 21% increase of the risk of heart attack, stroke or cardiovascular hospitalization within 12 months.
 The SAGE Group has estimated that as many as 18 million people are affected with PAD in the United States alone and A.T.
-Hirsch et al. in a JAMA published article further estimate that only 11% have claudication (pain on exertion), a classic symptom of PAD.
+Hirsch et al. in a JAMA published article further estimate that more than 75% are without classic symptoms of PAD, such as leg pain on exertion.
 One can lower the risks associated with PAD if the disease is detected, with early detection providing the greatest benefit.

 We believe medical personnel who care for those older than 50 years are the target market for FloChecTM.
 Based on U.S. Census data, we believe there are more than 80 million older Americans who could be evaluated for the presence of PAD.
 According to the Agency for Healthcare Research and Quality, there are over 200,000 internists, family practitioners and gerontologists in the United States.
 In addition, based on American Heart Association data, there are over 20,000 cardiologists and 7,500 vascular and cardiovascular surgeons.
 Also, there are millions of diabetic patients seen routinely by endocrinologists.
 Many podiatrists who see patients with these problems and orthopedic surgeons may see value in screening patients for circulation issues prior to leg procedures.
 Neurologists may need a tool to differentiate leg pain from vascular versus neurologic etiology.
 Nephrologists see patients with kidney disease, who have a higher frequency of PAD.
 Wound care centers need to know the adequacy of limb perfusion.
 We expect that each physician will have thousands of patient visits annually from people older than 50 years.
 While it is standard practice to ask about symptoms of PAD and to feel for diminished pulses on physical exam, we believe that it is often in the case in busy practices that the questions go unasked.
 In addition, the physical exam of the extremities is generally cursory in the absence of a patient complaint.
-Given the ease of use and speed of $FloChec^{TM}$ , we believe that many doctors will incorporate its use in their practice as a routine annual test.
-It is our intent that FloChecTM be incorporated as a tool in the routine physical exam of adult patients by primary care providers in a similar fashion to the use of a thermometer or stethoscope.
-Providers do not request payment for using a stethoscope during the physical examination.
-Similarly, we do not expect (or intend) for providers that use our FloChecTM to seek such a reimbursement approval.
-FloChecTM is not specifically approved under a third-party payor code and we do not track customer requests for reimbursements.
-Accordingly, our customers may or may not be successful in receiving reimbursement if sought.
+Given the ease of use and speed of FloChecTM, we believe that many doctors will incorporate its use in their practice as a routine annual test.